14 Aug Buying nappies/diapers in Japan

 - All major department stores have a baby room with change tables and breastfeeding areas.

 - Public toilets usually have a fold-down table located either in a stall or the main area.
 Typically the women’s but also some men’s rooms.
 Some tourist spots will have a designated baby change room.
 Japan’s public toilets are generally kept quite clean although they don’t always have soap.

 - Train stations vary on how well equipped the facilities are and the same applies as public toilets.

 - The stroller is a great make-shift change table when out and about.
-When there are no public restrooms in sight or if they are inadequate for baby changing, find an isolated area to park your stroller.
-I changed nappies in our stroller (with a change mat) quite a bit with our eldest son as he was usually too big for the fold down type change tables.
+(We use this one) When there are no public restrooms insight or if they are inadequate for baby changing, find an isolated area to park your stroller.
+I changed nappies in our stroller (with a change mat) quite a bit with our eldest son as he was usually too big for the fold-down type change tables.